 In general, when a user types a search query, search engine algorithms look into their index and try to find the best pages that can satisfy the intent of the user.

 Pages that are good candidates appear to the first positions of the search results.

-One of the factors to determine the position a webpage in the results, is the number of incoming links (backlinks).
+One of the factors to determine the position of a webpage in the results is the number of incoming links (backlinks).

-Backlinks are a signal of trust and depending from where the links are coming, they can greatly affect your ranking position.
+Backlinks are a signal of trust and depending on where the links are coming, they can greatly affect your ranking position.